University Museums Office

 Susan attended Iowa State University (’83) and California State University Long Beach (’84-’88).
-She previously spent several years as an Office Manager/Bookkeeper at Everts Flowers Home & Gifts, Ames.
 She brings eighteen years of administrative and financial management experience.
 Larson manages departmental state appropriated, private and sponsored project budgets; fiscal operations; budget policies; and administrative duties.
 Susan is the assistant to the Museum Director and staff of University Museums.
 You will find her on occasion receiving guests at the Christian Petersen Art Museum.

 Collections Manager and Communications Coordinator

 Allison is an Iowa State University alumna with a BS in History ('01) and an MA in Interdisciplinary Graduate Studies ('11).
 Allison is a former intern and volunteer and began with University Museums in 2001 as the Education Assistant, then moved to Collections Manager and Education Specialist and is now the Collections Manager and Communication Coordinator.
-She is currently the primary supervisor of the Christian Petersen Art Museum, co-surpervisor of the Farm House Museum, designer and curator of the Iowa State University timeline exhibition in Morrill Hall, and in charge of the over 30,000 museum collection works of art.
+She is currently the co-supervisor of the Farm House Museum, designer and curator of the Iowa State University timeline exhibition in Morrill Hall, and in charge of the over 30,000 museum collection works of art including eMuseum.
 She is the primary public relations and marketing officer for the museums, working with the staff to publicize and build awareness of the University Museums and its events and exhibitions through traditional media, new media, and publications.
 Allison is the editor and designer of The Land-grant Act and the People’s College: Iowa State University (2012).